Melting one

 I would like to respond to these allegations as follows: For example, the book makes no mention of the location clause in the 1899 purchase contract.
 Following the merger, the arrangement for autonomous operations at the Zurich and Bern locations should have been implemented.
 However, this contractual clause was never put into action.
 Furthermore, in 1905, the Board of Directors decided to supply the German market exclusively from Zurich.
 As a result of this new sales strategy, the Bernese site would have lost much of its significance within the merged company.
 This decision is also not mentioned in the book, even though it would have had drastic consequences for workplaces in Bern.
 This additional information comes from the 1909 court ruling against my brother.
 He and my cousin had already been working for me prior to the merger.
 In fact, I announced my resignation just after this Board of Directors’ decision.

 My brother and cousin left the merged company at the same time.
 In 1906, they founded A & W Lindt.
-By establishing this second chocolate factory, they violated the non-compete clause in their employment contracts with their former employer.
+By establishing this second factory, they violated the non-compete clause in their employment contracts with their former employer.
 The company subsequently sought contractual damages.
 Three judgments were handed down in these civil lawsuits in 1909.
 One of the rulings concerned the former production manager at the Bernese facility.
 Another concerned my brother, who was ordered to pay damages.
 My cousin, on the other hand, was acquitted.
 Seven days after my brother’s conviction, my death was announced.
 As if these circumstances weren’t bad enough, the claim in the book is also false.
 At no time was there a legal conviction against me.

 Important note: The history of the company in Zurich dates back to 1836, when a confectionary was taken over.
 In 1845, the company began making original chocolate.
 In 1892, as part of a succession plan, the business was divided between two sons.
 Since then, the confectionery has been independently managed.
 It therefore has nothing to do with my history.
 Consequently, it is also not involved in the events I am about to describe.